gabrekt/pomodoroHub/README.md

 # Pomodoro Hub

 Pomodoro Hub is a simpleweb application designed to enhance productivity and because i wanted my own timer.
-It combines a Pomodoro timer, a task manager, and a notes section into one intuitive interface, making it easier for users to focus on their work, manage tasks, and jot down quick notes all in one place.
+It combines a Pomodoro timer, a task manager, and a notes section into one ugly interface, making it harder for users to focus on their work, manage tasks, and jot down quick notes all in one place.

 Right now it has limited functionallity, but we're (me and my cat) currently working in new versions.